microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraCustomSecurityAttributeDefinition .md

 ### -IsCollection

 Indicates whether multiple values can be assigned to the custom security attribute.
+Can't be changed later.
+If type is set to Boolean, isCollection can't be set to true.

 ```yaml
 Type: System.Boolean